 The position of the Federal Aviation Administration (FAA) in the US is one of safety first.
 According to the FAA the design of many UAVs makes them difficult to see and in the absence of adequate detection, sense and avoidance technologies safety implications are a major issue.

 The FAA therefore requires UAV operators to obtain a certificate of authorisation based on principles that include using a defined airspace in coordination with air traffic control facilities and often only under strict rules such as flying the aircraft in daylight and maintaining visual contact at all times.

-To address the increasing demand for civil and commercial UAV certification and development, the FAA is working on guidance to increase the level of access into national airspace, a process it has described as ‘long term’ and a ‘work in progress’.
+To address the increasing demand for civil and commercial UAV certification and development, the FAA is working on guidance to increase the level of access into the national airspace, a process it has described as ‘long-term’ and a ‘work in progress’.

 Preliminary proposals on certification and regulations for civil UAV operations were laid out in a report produced by the Joint Aviation Authority/Eurocontrol Task Force in which the UAV safety issues for civil operations participated.
 The European Aviation Safety Agency has also been heavily involved in the certification process of civil UAVs into controlled airspace.

 The mandate that all UAVs will eventually have to include complex voice communications, transponders and sense and avoid systems has, however, ensured that progress has been slow.